-The optimal environment in which to use your computer is 10°C-35°C (50°F-95°F) with humidity ranging between 35% and 80%.
-If your computer is stored or transported in temperatures less than 10°C (50°F), allow the cold computer to rise slowly to an optimal operating temperature of 10°C-35°C (50°F-95°F) before use.
+The optimal environment in which to use the computer is 10°C-35°C (50°F-95°F) with humidity ranging between 35% and 80%.
+If the computer is stored or transported in temperatures less than 10°C (50°F), allow the cold computer to rise slowly to an optimal operating temperature of 10°C-35°C (50°F-95°F) before use.
 This process could take two hours in extreme conditions.
-Failure to allow your computer to rise to an optimal operating temperature before use could result in irreparable damage to your computer.
+Failure to allow the computer to rise to an optimal operating temperature of the computer to rise to an optimal operating temperature of the computer to rise to an optimal operating temperature to allow the computer to rise to an optimal operating temperature before use could result in irreparable damage to the computer.

-If possible, place your computer in a well-ventilated and dry area without direct exposure to sunshine.
+If possible, place the computer in a well-ventilated and dry area without direct exposure to sunshine.

-Keep electrical appliances such as an electric fan, radio, high-powered speakers, air conditioner, and microwave oven away from your computer because the strong magnetic fields generated by these appliances can damage the monitor and data on the storage drive.
+Keep electrical appliances such as an electric fan, radio, high-powered speakers, air conditioner, and microwave oven away from the computer because the strong magnetic fields generated by these appliances can damage the monitor and data on the storage drive.